KingWaffleIII/Plane/README.md

 ### Weapon abilities

-**Adder: ???** - ???
+**Adder: Punisher** - After equipping this weapon, the next time your opponent fails an evade, your next attack will deal 1.5x damage (you are still able to crit as well for a 3x bonus if you are lucky).

 **AMRAAM: Precision Strike** - After equipping this weapon, your next attack will be guaranteed to crit.

 **HARM: Lock-on** - After equipping this weapon, the next time the opponent attempts to evade, your attack is guaranteed to hit.

-**Hellfire: Fire and Forget** - After equipping this weapon, this missile will deal 1/2 of the aircraft's and this weapon's combined ATK to the opponent every round, on top of any attacks the aircraft may have made.
+**Hellfire: Fire and Forget** - After equipping this weapon, this missile will deal 50% of the aircraft's and this weapon's combined ATK to the opponent every round, on top of any attacks the aircraft may have made.

 **Paveway II: Heavy Payload** - After equipping this weapon, your next attack will deal 3x damage but you can no longer evade attacks.

-**Phoenix:** ??? - ???
+**Phoenix: Long Distance** - After equipping this weapon, after your next attack, you will be guaranteed to evade your opponent's next attack.

 **Sidewinder: Stunwave** - After equipping this weapon, your next attack will stun your opponent, meaning they cannot do anything that round.

-**Sparrow: ???** - ???
+**Sparrow: Exclusivity** - If this weapon is equipped on an American aircraft, it will add an extra 50% of this weapon's ATK to the total ATK.

-**Trident II: Call for Support** - After equipping this weapon, your next attack will call in a support strike, dealing damage equivalent to this weapon's ATK to the opponent, on top of any attacks this round.
+**Trident II: Call for Support** - After equipping this weapon, your next attack will call in a support strike, dealing 2x this weapon's ATK to the opponent, on top of any attacks this round.

 ### Obtaining waifus